Delaram-M/coffee-vending-machine-sales-report/README.md

 ## Business Questions

 These are the business questions we are trying to respond to using this report:
-1. What are the most and least popular coffee drinks, and what are the most critical ingredients in the coffee vending machines?
+1. What are the most and least popular coffee drinks, and what are the most critical ingredients in the coffee vending machine?
 3. What is the best time to refill the vending machine?
 4. What should our next marketing campaigns focus on?